caithmac/upsc-digitalgarden/src/site/notes/UPSC/Concept of power.md

 	- Power has been identified with developmental and extractive capacity.
 In other words, power means ability and use  and development of human capacities.
 It has two aspects- extractive and development, which can be called ethical and empirical dimension respectively.
 Since a mans ability to use and develop his capacity becomes the power, it is called mans development power.
 Beside man should use his capacity in a way so that he may extract benefits from other.
 It leads to power of extractive power.
 - ##### Marxian Theory
 	- Links politics and economics through instrument of power.
-	- [[Karl Marx|Karl Marx]] viewed political power as being possessed those who control means of production.
+	- [[UPSC/Karl Marx|Karl Marx]] viewed political power as being possessed those who control means of production.
 The relation of production therefore determines distribution of political power.
-	- Thus, [[UPSC/Marx|Marx]] sees a close integration between political power and prevailing socio-economic system and regards it as transient - it shall disappear with rise of stateless and classless society.
+	- Thus, [[UPSC/Karl Marx|Karl Marx]] sees a close integration between political power and prevailing socio-economic system and regards it as transient - it shall disappear with rise of stateless and classless society.

 ### Dimension of Power
 - Power has two specific dimension